 Real Men & The Family Wage

 The racial hierarchy of miners was underscored by a pervasive “family wage ideology.”
 Real men were supposed to make enough money to take care of their whole family.
 But in the eyes of both white workers and the copper company, “Mexican” workers were not real men.
-“Anglo workers and managers infantilized and feminized Mexican workers to enforce their exclusion from the family wage and the American standard of living.”
+“Anglo workers and managers infantilized and feminized Mexican workers to reinforce their exclusion from the family wage and the American standard of living.”

 Unsurprisingly, these non-white workers rebelled against these views, as well the dual wage system that paid them less, during the 1917 strike in Bisbee.
 Benton-Cohen describes the strike as a “vivid assertion of their own manly identities,” an effort to end the “social compact of the white man’s camp, one that denied them full male economic and social citizenship.”